yiyus/bqrpn/manual.md

 > ##### Disclaimer
 >
 > This is a manual, not a tutorial.
 Nevertheless, reading it from top to bottom and typing all the examples in a [bqrpn](https://yiyus.info/bqrpn/) session (with a reset between them) could be an easy way to get started.
 The examples must be typed verbatim, key by key.
 Space, backspace, tab, and return are indicated by `sbtr`, respectively, and `SBTR` are the same keys with shift pressed.
 The up and down arrows are represented by `↑↓`.
-Clicking the color cursors at the top left will show a small bqrpn window where the examples (or anything else) can be run.
 ><br><br>
 >PREVIOUS KNOWLEDGE OF [BQN](https://mlochbaum.github.io/BQN/) IS ASSUMED.